 It’s not unique for a forex broker to offer more than just currency trading, with most also offering CFDs trading.
 What separates Saxo is their domestic and international stockbroking services.
 This makes Saxo Capital markets a one-stop-shop broker ideal for those looking for more than just a forex broker.

 Saxo offers three trading accounts including classic, platinum and VIP.
-The most popular trading account is the Classic account which has a minimum deposit requirement of $3,000 Australian dollars.
+The most popular trading account is the Classic account which has a minimum deposit requirement of $10,000.
 This account has entry prices which beat other leading forex brokers when it comes to spreads as shown below.

 Breaking down the three accounts further: